NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 #### External UI Libraries

-The optional tcMenu UI layer can use the same display and input libraries across the controller family:
+The optional tcMenu UI layer can use the following display and input libraries as required by the selected hardware:

 * **tcMenu** for the menu, remote-control, and display abstraction layer.
 * **Adafruit GFX**, **Adafruit ILI9341**, and **Adafruit ST7735 and ST7789 Library** for supported color displays.